 Annual Accessibility Report and Plan: The Hamilton Public Library will annually describe its activities relating to barrier-free design of library services and buildings.
 It will report the measures the Library has taken to identify, remove and prevent physical and attitudinal obstacles and promote free movement of persons with disabilities in a manner that is consistent with regulations, standards or codes of practice.
 The Annual Report and Accessibility Plan will report the measures in place to ensure that the Library assesses its policies, programs, practices and services to determine their effect on accessibility for persons with disabilities and the measures that the Library intends to take in the coming year to identify, remove and prevent barriers to persons with disabilities.
-The Annual Report and Accessibility Plan will also provide a list of the by-laws, policies, programs, practices and services that the organization will review in the coming year in order to identify barriers to persons with disabilities.
+The Annual Report and Accessibility Plan will also provide a list of the by-laws, policies, programs, practices and services to identify barriers to persons with disabilities.